Federal Employers Liability Act: An Explanation of Your Rights

 When awarding damages, the court will use comparative negligence.
 This involves assigning a percentage of fault to you and your employer.
 You will then receive the damages for your employer’s percentage of fault.

-For example, if the court finds your employer is 80% at fault and awards your $100,000 in damages, then you will receive $80,000 in damages.
+For example, if the court finds your employer is 80% at fault and awards you $100,000 in damages, then you will receive $80,000 in damages.

 Like workers’ compensation, FELA covers physical injuries and occupational illnesses.
 It covers those injuries that happen immediately and those that may take time to show up.
 It also pays for lost wages and other expenses you’ve had as a result of your injury or illness.
-FELA pays death benefits, along with payments for physical disability, limb loss or disfigurement.
+FELA pays death benefits, along with payments for physical disability, limb loss, or disfigurement.

 Who It Covers

 It is a common misunderstanding that FELA only covers workers who work directly on the railroad and for the railroad company.
-The reality is FELA covers all railroad workers.
+The reality is that FELA covers all railroad workers.

 You do not have to work directly on the rails to qualify for coverage.
 If you work for a railroad company, then you have FELA rights.
 This includes contractors and third-party companies.
 Do note that FELA only covers rail companies that operate in multiple states.